revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

 The default block size is 64 MB in Hadoop 1x and 128 MB in Hadoop 2x whereas in such a scenario let us consider block size to be 100 MB which means that we are going to have 5 blocks replicated 3 times (default replication factor).

 <details markdown="1"><summary> Explanation </summary>

-We have 5 blocks (A/B/C/D/E) for a file, a client, a namenode and a datanode.
-So, first the client will take Block A and will approach namenode for datanode location to store this block and the replicated copies.
-Once the client is aware of the datanode information, it will directly reach out to datanode and start copying Block A which will be simultaneously replicated to other 2 datanodes.
-Once the block is copied and replicated to the datanodes, the client will get the confirmation about the Block A storage and then, it will initiate the same process for the  next block “Block B”.
+We have 5 blocks (A/B/C/D/E) for a file, a client, a namenode and a datanode.So, first the client will take Block A and will approach namenode for datanode location to store this block and the replicated copies.Once the client is aware of the datanode information, it will directly reach out to datanode and start copying Block A which will be simultaneously replicated to other 2 datanodes.Once the block is copied and replicated to the datanodes, the client will get the confirmation about the Block A storage and then, it will initiate the same process for the  next block “Block B”.

-So, during this process if 1st block of 100 MB is written to HDFS and the next block has been started by the client to store then 1st block will be visible to readers.
-Only the current block being written will not be visible to the readers.
+So, during this process if 1st block of 100 MB is written to HDFS and the next block has been started by the client to store then 1st block will be visible to readers.Only the current block being written will not be visible to the readers.

 </details>
 </details>